microsoft/edu-assignments-graph-sdk/README.md

     ```json
     {
-        "tenantId": "YOUR_TENANT_ID",
+        "tenantId": "YOUR_TENANT_ID",               // Look for it in Azure portal; https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-how-to-find-tenant
-        "appId": "YOUR_APPLICATION_ID",
-        "secret": "YOUR_SECRET",
+        "appId": "YOUR_APPLICATION_ID",             // Create a new app or take any existing in your Azure portal; https://learn.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app
+        "secret": "YOUR_SECRET",                    // Look for it in your app registration in Azure portal.
+        "classId": "YOUR_CLASS_ID",                 // Create a new class team or take it from an existing one; https://support.microsoft.com/en-us/topic/get-started-in-your-class-team-6b5fd708-35b9-4caf-b66e-d8f2468e4fd5
-        "teacherAccount": "YOUR_TEACHER_ACCOUNT",
+        "teacherAccount": "YOUR_TEACHER_ACCOUNT",   // Any class owner account
-        "studentAccount": "YOUR_STUDENT_ACCOUNT",
+        "studentAccount": "YOUR_STUDENT_ACCOUNT",   // Any member from the class.
-        "password": "YOUR_PASSWORD",
-        "classId": "YOUR_CLASS_ID",
-        "assignmentId": "YOUR_ASSIGNMENT_ID",
-        "submissionId": "YOUR_SUBMISSION_ID"
+        "password": "YOUR_PASSWORD"                 // Your account's password.
     }
     ```